- Trust Marketing Platform

 Because review management is a cycle that requires requesting, monitoring, and responding across all locations, it’s best to organize your past reviews and responses, as well as your location’s listings, in a scalable format such as a searchable spreadsheet.

-If you have dozens or hundreds of locations, any management effort probably necessitates some additional resources.
+If you have dozens or hundreds of locations, business management tools might help to make your life a heck of a lot easier.
 Monitoring multiple locations may require an in-house review team or an outsourced group (Widewail can help here).

 Reputation management musts: